Franco-IC/todo-app-api/README.md

 ### `DELETE` `/delete/:taskID`
  - expects: taskID.
- - success: returns a JSON containing the message 'Task successfully deleted.'.
+ - success: returns a JSON containing the message 'Task successfully deleted'.
  - exception: returns a JSON with an error message according to the issue.

 ``` bash